pivotal/docs-tap/workloads/using-functions.hbs.md

     Harbor has the form: "my-harbor.io/my-project/functions-accelerator-python".

-    Dockerhub has the form: "my-dockerhub-user/functions-accelerator-python".
+    Docker Hub has the form: "my-dockerhub-user/functions-accelerator-python".

     Google Cloud Registry has the form: "gcr.io/my-project/functions-accelerator-python".